 Interested in becoming involved as a sitting volleyball official or want to pursue your certification to a higher level?
 Our sitting volleyball refereeing pathway allows referees to plot their own learner journey through a range of qualifications

-No age restrictions apply to the domestic course, however to become an International Sitting Referee candidates must be under 45.
+No age restrictions apply to the domestic course, however to become an International Sitting Referee you must be under 45.

 The Grade C Sitting Award is the first step on the Volleyball England Sitting Referee Education pathway.
-The award provides the candidate referee with the knowledge and understanding of the rules of the game and the fundamental techniques used within the 6-a-side game.
-The Grade C Award introduces the candidate referee to the technical, tactical, physical and mental aspects of the game.
+During the course, you will understand the rules of the game and the fundamental technical and tactical techniques used within a 6-a-side game.

 There are three routes available to achieve the Grade C qualification: